lisamelton/video_transcoding/README.md

 Transcode video file or disc image directory into format and size similar to popular online downloads.

 * [`detect-crop`](#why-detect-crop)
-Detect optimal crop values for video file or disc image directory.
+Detect crop values for video file or disc image directory.

 * [`convert-video`](#why-convert-video)
 Convert video file from Matroska to MP4 format or from MP4 to Matroksa format without transcoding video.